Length of queue to see Queen lying-in-state and warning over queue jumping

 3

-Portsmouth murder investigation launched after woman's body found in Anchorage Park - with man's body nearby
+Portsmouth murder: Neighbours speak of shock after two bodies found in Anchorage Park house

 Some will witness King Charles III, the Princess Royal, the Duke of York and the Earl of Wessex, as they are set to hold a 15-minute vigil around the coffin at 7.30pm.